Screen shot From ‘Manjil winds’ film, 2022, 24’ 10”

 March 2022

-‘A Receipt for Salary’ is an installation that explores the process of calculation of salary, to see how its infratructure reprouces gender and social inequality.
+‘INFRASTRUCTURE IS?’‘A Receipt for Salary’ is an installation that explores the process of calculation of salary, to see how its infratructure reprouces gender and social inequality.
 Focusing on the gender pay gap, by deconstructing the factors that create the remuneration, how skill is measured and what are the parameters that generate the remuneration and payment.

 Using the equal pay act and the court case between Asda shop workers and distributors, I have tried to visualize the salary infrastructure and its old, patriarchal biases.